 In order to begin working at a new job on campus, you must first file all of the required verification and tax documents with your hiring department.
-If you are appointed as a Student Officer (e.g., Teaching Assistant, Graduate Research Assistant), please contact firstname.lastname@example.org or stop by the HR office in William C. Warren Hall (410 West 116th Street) 2nd Floor, for relevant information.
+If you are appointed as a Student Officer (e.g., Teaching Assistant, Graduate Research Assistant) at another school, please contact firstname.lastname@example.org or stop by the HR office in William C. Warren Hall (410 West 116th Street) 2nd Floor, for additional information.

 ON OR BEFORE YOUR FIRST DAY OF WORK

 Introduce yourself to your departmental administrator

 You need to make sure a Columbia Law School Human Resources representative knows you have been hired in order for your assignment to be processed correctly and for you to be paid on time.

 Complete all required new hire paperwork

 You will not be paid, until all of your new hire paperwork has been completed and submitted to Human Resources for processing.

 Employment Eligibility: The Form I-9 is required for all newly hired employees who will be working in the United States to verify that you are eligible to work in the United States.

 - As soon as you have accepted your new position, complete Section 1 of the I-9 Form.

 - Within 3 business days of your start date, visit an I-9 Service Center to complete Form I-9, Section 2.
 There are I-9 center locations on the Morningside, Manhattanville, CUMC and Lamont-Doherty campuses.